7+ years writing insurance and personal finance content

 Is Bankrate easy to use?

+Yes.
 Bankrate is fairly straightforward to use.
 The streamlined process makes it easy to get quotes for car insurance.
-But you’ll need to finalize your car insurance policy through the insurance company’s website, which can be disappointing for comparison shoppers looking to speed up the process.
-For other types of products, like home lending and personal loans, Bankrate’s interface makes it easier to explore rates.
+But you’ll need to finalize your car insurance policy through the insurance company’s website, which can be frustrating for comparison shoppers looking to speed up the process.

 Is Bankrate free?

-Yes, you can use Bankrate’s tools for free.
+Yes.
+You can use Bankrate’s tools for free.
 Instead of charging visitors to use the website, Bankrate earns money through advertiser fees.
 It follows strict editorial guidelines to ensure advertising funds don’t influence product reviews, according to the website’s editorial policy.

 Is Bankrate a direct lender?

-No, Bankrate isn’t a direct lender.
+No. Bankrate isn’t a direct lender.
 Instead, Bankrate connects website visitors with various lenders and insurance companies.
 For example, you might shop for personal loans with Bankrate’s help.
 But ultimately, you’ll finalize the loan with a direct lender.

 Related articles